 It is the prerogative of programs to provide accommodations for their students in extenuating circumstances.
 We expect that programs will act in good faith when modifying course expectations.
 As these accommodations are made, a gentle reminder to be mindful of potential consequences for students in terms of finances, degree completion, accreditation, licensure, and future employment.

-What is COAMFTE guidance on proceeding with practice experiences and clinical supervision given disruptions to universities and agencies?
+What is COAMFTE guidance on proceeding with practice experiences given disruptions to universities and agencies?

-COAMFTE temporarily provides programs with the flexibility of decreased clinical hours for students graduating before Fall 2021, but programs should demonstrate that they have evaluated those students as achieving a competency level to the 500 hour requirement and that they have informed students of the impact of the implications on portability and licensing regulations.
-COAMFTE may request programs to follow up specific to this information in their Annual Report.
+COAMFTE temporarily provides programs with the flexibility of decreased clinical hours for students graduating in 2021, but programs should demonstrate that they have evaluated those students as achieving a competency level to the 500 hour requirement and that they have informed students of the impact of the implications on portability and licensing regulations.

-Although COAMFTE provides programs with the flexibility of decreased clinical hours for students graduating before Fall 2021.
+Although COAMFTE provides programs with the flexibility of decreased clinical hours for students graduating before December 31, 2021.
 Programs must demonstrate a minimum of the following direct clinical client contact experience:

 - Direct clinical contact: Students must acquire a minimum of 300 clinical contact hours with individuals, couples, families or other systems, at least 100 of which must be relational, that must occur over a minimum of twelve months of clinical practice.